 own Super DNA midsole which, for Brooks fans out there, is supposedly 20% more adaptable than their other well-known BioMoGo DNA midsole

 found in many of their other shoes.
 The Super DNA midsole is indeed adaptable, conforming to the runners’ foot, making for a super cushioned, customizable experience.
 The more you use the shoe, the more it adapts to your specific foot type.
 Not having experienced the Super DNA midsole prior to this shoe, I was in for a real treat.
 From the first time I slipped on the Transcend 4, I absolutely loved the midsole cushioning.
-After just a few runs, I could definitely tell that the midsole had in fact conformed to my foot.
+After just a few runs, I could definitely tell that the midsole had, in fact, conformed to my foot.
 Definitely a sweet technology by Brooks.

 Like the Transcend 3, this shoe also features Guide Rails which sit on each side of the midfoot area.
 The Guide Rails do as the name suggests – they guide your foot, correcting pronation by putting your foot front and center, guiding in a forward motion and prevent excessive rolling inward.
 As an overpronator,

 I definitely noticed the Guide Rails.
-They weren’t uncomfortable, but provided a good amount of support.
+They weren’t uncomfortable but provided a good amount of support.
 The midsole also features Double Omega Flex grooves that allow for additional flexibility as well as a Profile Sock Liner that adds additional support and a customized fit around your foot.

-Like many running shoes, the Transcend 4 features an open mesh material with synthetic overlays that did no inhibit breathability.
+Like many running shoes, the Transcend 4 features an open mesh material with synthetic overlays that did not inhibit breathability.
 The overall upper material is very breathable, allowing for good air circulation.
 The 3D Print technology in the mesh makes for a snug, comfortable, customized fit.
 The inside lining called, Element Lining, is very soft and comfortable.
 The upper also features unique plastic overlays.
 The plush tongue and collar also add another element of comfort.

 The weight has gone down just slightly from the previous iteration.
 The men’s version weighs in at 10.8 oz while the women’s version is 9.1 oz.
 Again, a little lighter, but overall, these are not considered a lightweight

 shoe.
-Stability running shoes in general tend to weigh a bit more.
+Stability running shoes, in general, tend to weigh a bit more.

 Fortunately, with the cushioned, responsive technology incorporated into the shoe, the weight never made much of a difference during my rooms.
-The springy feeling actually “fooled” me into think these shoes were lighter than they really are.
+The springy feeling actually “fooled” me into thinking these shoes were lighter than they really are.

 In general, open mesh uppers do a decent job as far as air flow, and this one is no different.
 The mesh material on the Transcend 4 allows for good air flow.
-The 3D Print technology in the upper provides a snug fit, but does not constrict the foot which not only is uncomfortable, but could make for a hot foot.
+The 3D Print technology in the upper provides a snug fit but does not constrict the foot which not only is uncomfortable but could make for a hot foot.
 The overlays are strategically placed and do not obstruct airflow.
 The lining does a great job of wicking excess moisture.
 I was able to run in cool weather as well as warmer weather

 , and in both conditions, my feet stayed reasonably cool and dry.

 This is one plush shoe.
-Between the Super DNA midsole material, the plush collar and tongue as well as the lining all make for some superior comfort.
+Between the Super DNA midsole material, the plush collar and tongue, as well as the lining all make for some superior comfort.
 Some reviewers had issues with the toe box being too narrow, but I found that it was pretty decent.
 My toes weren’t too cramped.

 or a shoe that can endure daily training.